michalwa/factbook/README.md

 **factbook** is built with Rust + [Tauri](https://v2.tauri.app) + [Solid](https://www.solidjs.com) + SWI Prolog

 Unfortunately, SWI Prolog provides several challenges in terms of development experience:
-- It does not provide pre-built static libraries, and the custom build process for some platforms like Windows is nightmarishly complicated and unreliable.
+- It does not provide pre-built static libraries, and the custom build process for some platforms like Windows is complicated and unreliable.
 This means we are forced to link and ship the shared version of the library.
 - Most installations do not place the shared library in a system-default path discoverable by runtime linking.
 This means we need special tooling to help with locating the library in development and embed custom `rpath` entries into the release binaries.

 Details of dealing with this are described below.